Reference: Locations of Access 2003 commands in Access 2007

 Menus, toolbars, and other familiar elements

 In addition to tabs, groups, and commands, Office Access 2007 uses other elements that also provide paths for accomplishing your tasks.
 The following elements are more like the menus and toolbars that you are already familiar with from previous versions of Access.
-The Access Ribbon mapping workbook directs you to a workbook that contains all of the mapped elements.

 Microsoft Office Button This button is located in the upper-left corner of the Access window and opens the menu shown here.